News from the Club ...

 Club's 2021 Annual General Meeting

-Members discussed the easing of restrictions within the Club, as well as setting the subscription rates for 2021-22.
+Members discussed a number of matters including the easing of COVID-19 restrictions within the Club, as well as setting the subscription rates for 2021-22.

 Light Cards now available at the Bar